pcsm/test_double/README.md

 A set of procedural macros that can swap in mock objects, dummy objects, or other test doubles only when testing.

+This doesn't solve the problem of mocking in the first place, [which is worth looking into](https://asomers.github.io/mock_shootout/), but it does allow you to import mock objects into your tests easily.

 To use, add the following to your `Cargo.toml`:

 ```toml